KBryan/TazzerSDK/README.md

-# ⚡ Crypto Clicker Quest
+# ⚡ Tazzer SDK Crypto Clicker Quest

 A Phaser 3 clicker game with cross-chain crypto payments via the Trails API.
 Players mine coins by clicking a crystal and can purchase permanent upgrades using ETH from any supported blockchain.